 I have hens that are now 8-9 years old; they have never been wormed as they have not exhibited any symptoms or problems.

-In small flocks it’s usually easy to see those that aren’t feeling perky, treat accordingly.
+In small flocks, it’s usually easy to see those that aren’t feeling perky; treat them accordingly.

 Let us know your thoughts on worming chickens in the comments section below…